rhepach/Kinect/README.md

 ![Image of the ProcessingGUI](ressources/ProcessingGUI.PNG)

 ### Step 3 - Processing and Data Analysis in R
 Step 2 ("Extract and save skeleton data") creates a .txt file showing the x-, y-, and z-coordinates for each of the tracked skeletons for each .mat frame, which can be used for further body posture analyses.
+The generated .txt file is situated inside the "SummaryData" folder. <br/>
-The "Data" folder in this repository shows an example of the further processing and analysis steps in R with data from two adults.
-For further examples see: https://osf.io/xem8k/.
+The "R-processing" folder in this repository shows an example of the further processing and analysis steps in R with data from two adults. <br/>
+For further examples see: [https://osf.io/xem8k/](https://osf.io/xem8k/).

 ## Support
 If you are experiencing issues installing the hardware, or running the scripts, please contact <br/>